wescraig/ThinkfulProjects/README.md

-# Thinkful Projects
+# ngMadLibs
-Projects that I've completed in the AngularJS course on Thinkful.com.
+Using AngularJS to create a MadLibs web application.